TeeDan205/SQL-KMS-file_Documentation/README.md

      - Customer information: Names, Province, segment and Region
      - Product details: category, sub-category, name, container, base margin, etc.
      - Financial metrics.
    - **Order_Status Table:** Contains 573 records of returned orders.
-Each record has an order_id nd the status 'returned'.
+Each record has an order_id and the status 'returned'.
 Orders not present in this table are considered not returned.

  ### 🧰 Tools Used